vipulnaik/diet-exercise-health/events/2024/2024-08-21-foodmarble-aire-2-purchase-decision-process.md

   explained by the fact that the "multiplication by 5" breaks down above 8.

-## System requirements for the FoodMarble device
+## System requirements for the FoodMarble Aire 2

 ### Android phone with the FoodMarble app on it